 Here's my interpretation.
 The Kuna are healthier than their city-dwelling cousins for a number of reasons.
 They have a very favorable omega3:6 ratio due to seafood, wild game and relatively saturated vegetable fats.
 Their carbohydrate foods are mostly unprocessed and mostly from non-grain sources.
 They also live an outdoor life full of sunshine (vitamin D) and exercise.
 The chocolate may also contribute to their health, as it contains high levels of potentially protective polyphenols.
 They're healthier than industrialized people because they live more naturally.

-Another lesson to be learned from the Kuna and other exceptionally healthy indigenous peoples is that the human body can tolerate a fair amount of carbohydrate under the right conditions.
-Peter discusses another example of this, the Kitavans, on his blog.
-50% carbohydrate while sitting in front of a desk all day, eating corn oil and getting no exercise = bad.
-50% carbohydrate while hunting, relaxing and preparing whole, natural food in the sun all day = good.
+Another lesson to be learned from the Kuna and other exceptionally healthy indigenous peoples is that the human body can tolerate a large amount of carbohydrate under the right conditions.

 Sunday, March 16, 2008